wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

 Unconditional Forward
 ^^^^^^^^^^^^^^^^^^^^^
-Forward the call at any time, call doest not reach the user
+Forward the call at any time, call does not reach the user

 * function : fwd